Fauna of Montenegro: Birds

-Marine Animals
+Marine animals

-Montenegro’s geography consists of 293.5 km of coastline along with several large lakes.
-Montenegro’s ocean zone reaches 22 kilometres off their coast reaching depths of over a kilometre.
-Within this area Along the coastline of Montenegro are two kinds of dolphins, the striped dolphin and the bottle nose dolphin.
-The coastline does remain predominantly unexplored and there is limited data to suggest the exact number of Marine animals in the Adriatic sea with many species still being discovered.
-Between 2010-2014 twelve new fish species were recorded in the Adriatic Sea increasing the total number of known species to 452.
-Alongside this is 3 known species of sea turtles and 4 species of dolphin in the Montenegrin sector of the Adriatic Sea.
-The Bojana Estuary on the border of Montenegro and Albania produces a range of Molluscs and other economically important species for the domestic fishing industry.
+Montenegro's geography consists of 293.5 km of coastline along with several large lakes.
+Montenegro's ocean zone reaches 22 kilometres off their coast reaching depths of over a kilometre.
+Within this area along the coastline of Montenegro are two kinds of dolphins, the striped dolphin and the bottle nose dolphin.
+The coastline does remain predominantly unexplored and there is limited data to suggest the exact number of marine animals in the Adriatic Sea with many species still being discovered.
+Between 2010 and 2014 twelve new fish species were recorded in the Adriatic Sea increasing the total number of known species to 452.
+Alongside this is three known species of sea turtles and four species of dolphin in the Montenegrin sector of the Adriatic Sea.
+The Bojana Estuary on the border of Montenegro and Albania produces a range of molluscs and other economically important species for the domestic fishing industry.

 The more distinct Montenegrin fauna, is located in the subterranean climates that experience high levels of moisture and water flow.
 This includes gastropod fauna such as sea snails.
 These snails and other molluscs have been located in the springs bordering Lake Skadar.

 History

-An excavation conducted between 2010-2014 in Northern Montenegro led to the discovery and analysis of animal species in the Pleistocene era.
+An excavation conducted between 2010 and 2014 in Northern Montenegro led to the discovery and analysis of animal species in the Pleistocene era.
 This era lasted from 2 588 000 BC till 11700 BC.
 Fossils were found in Northern Montenegro belonging to forest elephants and Stephanorhinus, descendants of elephants and rhinoceros.
 Further fossil data revealed fossils from families Hyaenidae and Felidae, the former being remnants of a large hyena and second being evidence of a sabre toothed cat.
 The excavation revealed data suggesting the presence of large fauna throughout Montenegro and the remainder of Eurasia throughout the course of the Pleistocene era.